henry6180/multipath/README.md

 h1 iperf -s &
 h2 iperf -c 10.0.0.1 -b 10M -t 60 -i 5
 ```
+### 4. Build multiple iperf sessions to see the effect of multipath
-### 4. Exit and clean up the mininet
+### 5. Exit and clean up the mininet
 ```
 exit
 sudo mn -c
 ```
-The first line is to leave the mininet terminal and the second line is to clean up all setting about mininet including terminate the ryu application.
+The first line is to leave the mininet terminal and the second line is to clean up all setting about mininet including terminating the ryu application.